 The more we step into the future, the more we witness the advancement in technologies in numerous fields which are designed to ease the human effort along with a higher price.
 There are a large number of invented as well as ongoing advancements and innovations going on all across the world in the automotive industry.
 One such recent revolution is the arrival of autonomous cars, also known as ‘being driven’ or ‘self-driving cars’ which evaluates a situation almost 10 times a second (depending upon the manufacturing firm)as compared to a human brain.
 OICA categorized the autonomous cars into five levels; ‘hands-on’ under driver supervision, ‘hands-on’ or ‘hands-off’ automated driving under driver supervision and ‘eyes-off’, ‘mind-off’, ‘driverless’ automated driving in defined situations without driver supervision.

 It does most of the driving itself while the driver can rest and do other activities.
 All you have to do is, tell the car where you want to go and it will take you there while giving you a less dead-beat journey making you feel like you haven’t actually travelled that long of a distance.
 With OICA’s statistics, globally, almost 25% of new cars have adaptive cruise control and more than 20% of the cars have side object or blind spot detection along with other similar features.
-According to another survey conducted by Research Nester, a marketing research firm, the autonomous car market is anticipated to reach USD 127.01 Billion by the year 2027.
+According to another survey conducted by Research Nester, the autonomous car market is anticipated to reach USD 127.01 Billion by the year 2027.

 The speed of the autonomous cars is based on the traffic, road signals and map and can change the lane or even stop at road tolls with the help of its smart and intelligent features which also avoid the possibility of accidents.
 While it drives you all by itself, you can savor that time by playing games, reading, watching a movie or simply by enjoying the scenario outside as if you are sitting in a bus or train, just that it will be more comfortable, at your ease and enjoyable as compared to any of those time consuming rides.
 With all these benefits, we might tend to ignore the consequences incase a glitch occurs in that technology or what it might do to our human brain in case we have to drive our motor car again by ourselves.
 We might get anxious with the traffic problems or the way people drive around us or the time it will take us to drive to reach our destination combined with all of the relevant problems.
 Easier said than done, eh?